 3. Direction.
 Capable leadership is part of direction, but you also need focus.
-I see way too many well-intentioned do-gooders trying to start a new nonprofit that promises the world, that provides a bunch of random services.
-Get organized before you start grant writing.
+We see too many well-intentioned do-gooders trying to start a new nonprofit that promises the world, that provides a bunch of random services.
+Get organized before you hire a grant writer.

 4. Details.
 Grants are like business plans.
 The good ones are extremely detailed, outlining exactly who will do what, where things will happen, on what days and times, etc. You can’t make these details up as you go through a grant narrative.
 Not only is it frustrating to the grant writer, but it’s extremely ineffective.
 Our suggestion is to look at some grant applications before you start grant writing, so you know what information you’ll need to develop.

 Grant writing for new nonprofits is extremely challenging, especially in today’s economy.
 Wait until you’re ready, and you’ll be glad you did.

 Learn more about our grant writing services here.